Břasy: Geography

 The Berounka forms the western municipal border.
-The Dírecký Stream is a minor watercourse that flows across the municipality into the Berounka.
-The slopes along Berounka and both above-mentioned brooks are largely covered with forest, while central part of Břasy is largely forestless, except for scattered woods between the Břasy proper, Vranovice, Kříše and Stupno which replaced the abandoned coal mines and other industrial facilities.
+The stream Dírecký potok is a minor watercourse that flows across the municipality into the Berounka.
+The slopes along the Berounka and the Dírecký potok are largely covered with forest, while the central part of Břasy is largely forestless, except for scattered woods between the Břasy proper, Vranovice, Kříše and Stupno which replaced the abandoned coal mines and other industrial facilities.